 - On average, the typical social media user interacts with 6.6 social media platforms.

 - Eastern Asia has the most social media users (26%) as of 2023.

 - Social media is used by 85% of the world’s 5.27 billion mobile phone users.

 - China, with 1,021.96 million users, is the country with the most social media users as of 2023.
 India ranks second with 755.47 million, and the United States makes it to the third spot with 302.25 million users.

-- In the world, the average person uses social media for two hours and thirty-five minutes every day.
+- An average person uses social media for two hours and thirty-five minutes every day around the globe.

 - Millennials and Gen Z are the most frequent users of social media platforms.

 - The fastest-growing social network is TikTok, which has had a startling 105% user increase in the US during the last two years.

 Over 4.9 billion people are accessing social media worldwide as of 2023.
 An average social media user hops between 6 to 7 social media every month.

 Here is a table showing the number of social media users over the years: